20 off the Beaten Path Travel Destination Ideas

 Interesting travel tip from pro-travelers: Take trains from Baku, Azerbaijan to Tbilisi, Georgia, and then Tbilisi to Yerevan, Armenia.
 BUT(!) don’t bring Caspian caviar or Azerbaijani cognac into Armenia and vice-versa.

 Tbilisi, Georgia, has been ‘trending’ lately, if you could say that, becoming a place that is popular as a livable city for digital nomads.
 We’ve been surprised to find out that this region of the world is super affordable and that there’s little crime.
-Sign us up!
+Sign us up, and check out this vlog of hanging out in Yerevan, Armenia!

-Hot tip from those who’ve been: The best practice of country order for visiting all three in the same trip is Azerbaijan, Georgia and then Armenia.
-Reports from travelers say that if the Azerbaijan government for any reason believes you have been to Artsakh, a breakaway and unrecognized state that is otherwise internationally recognized as part of Azerbaijan, then you will be denied entry.
-Reports say that for travelers who go to Artsakh, you will not get a visa in your passport.
+To visit all three Caucasus countries in one trip, the best practice is Azerbaijan, Georgia and Armenia (in that order).
+Travelers report that if the Azerbaijan government for any reason believes you have been to Artsakh (a breakaway and unrecognized state that is otherwise internationally recognized as part of Azerbaijan) then you will be denied entry.
+For travelers who go to Artsakh, you will not get a visa in your passport.

 ✈️ When to go: April, May, September, October